shayann07/LeafBloom/README.md

 ### 📁 **History & Notes**

 * Each scan stored with image, label, confidence, and notes
-* Optional comparison mode (side-by-side)
+* Optional comparison mode (side‑by‑side)
 * Export as PDF or CSV

 ### ☁️ **Cloud Sync (Upcoming)**

 * Optional sync via Firebase
-* Offline-first with Wi-Fi-only upload policy
+* Offline-first with Wi‑Fi‑only upload policy

 ### 🌍 **Bilingual UI (English + Urdu)**